 Loyal Blue Interior / Exterior Paint – Sherwin Williams

 Indoor plants provide a wide array of benefits to our health.
 They absorb carbon dioxide and release more oxygen into the air; they also absorb harmful pollutants that we might otherwise inhale.
 It’s a definite plus that in addition to being beautiful, plants reduce household dust and give more life to your home.
-Have you ever walked into a home with a ton of plants and immediately felt happier.
+Have you ever walked into a home with a ton of plants and immediately felt happier?
 That’s what plants tend to do for me.
-Try lining your staircase with your favorite cacti collection or place a hodgepodge of varying plants along the walkway to give your home a more earthy feel.
+Try lining your staircase with your favorite cacti collection or placing a hodgepodge of varying plants along the walkway to give your home a more earthy feel.